awsdocs/amazon-route53-docs/doc_source/registrar-tld-list.md

 Determined by the registry\.
 **Internationalized domain names**
 Supported for Japanese\.
-**Authorization code required for transfer to Amazon Route 53**
+**Authorization code required for transfer to Route 53**
-If you're transferring a \.jp domain to Amazon Route 53, you don't need to get an authorization code\.
+If you're transferring a \.jp domain to Route 53, you don't need to get an authorization code\.
 Instead, use the method provided by your current domain registrar to update the value of the AGNT code to **AGNT\-1744**, all uppercase\.
 **DNSSEC**
 Not supported\.
 **Registrar**